Sports Betting 101: Do’s and Don’ts of Sports Betting

 Most people familiar with sports betting will tell you that a parlay is always a bad idea, but it’s not even remotely that simple.

 Diving deeper into baseball parlays, there are a few things to keep in mind that can give you an advantage.
-As mentioned above, the existence of an 18th frame (bottom of the 9th) is a chance for more runs to be scored.
+As mentioned above, the existence of an 18th frame (bottom of the ninth) is a chance for more runs to be scored.
 That alone creates an interrelationship between home victories and reduced run scoring, as well as away victories and increased run scoring, but there’s more to it as well.
-The rules of baseball also dictate that the game is over once the home team takes the lead in the 9th inning or later, so it’s more difficult for a home team to win by multiple runs than it is for an away team.
-Yes, multi-run home runs can happen in the 9th inning or later, but this is the only way a home team can win by more than one beyond the 9th.
-On the other hand, the away team has unlimited run potential in the 9th and extra innings, so there’s increased chance for a total bet to hit the over if the away team does the scoring.
+The rules of baseball also dictate that the game is over once the home team takes the lead in the ninth inning or later, so it’s more difficult for a home team to win by multiple runs than it is for an away team.
+Yes, multi-run home runs can happen in the ninth inning or later, but this is the only way a home team can win by more than one beyond the ninth.
+On the other hand, the away team has unlimited run potential in the ninth and extra innings, so there’s an increased chance for a total bet to hit the over if the away team does the scoring.

-Live betting odds are computed with pretty complex algorithms, and just like with large money line betting options, the fair bet is generally somewhere close to the middle.
+Live betting odds are computed with pretty complex algorithms.
+Just like with large moneyline betting options, the fair bet is generally somewhere close to the middle.

 Although, like betting on game props discussed below, it is possible to find some gems when scrolling through live betting odds.
 For the most part, it’s important to exercise restraint and look elsewhere for better value.

-Wagers are voided if the player of record is scratched from a game, but injuries to surrounding players, usually teammates, can open up some substantial advantages.
-In basketball, for instance, it’s generally a good idea to bet the over on props for James Harden and Chris Paul when one of the two is ruled out of a game, and same goes for Steph Curry and Kevin Durant, or other combinations of this nature.
+Wagers are voided if the player is scratched from a game, but injuries to surrounding players, usually teammates, can open up some substantial advantages.
+In basketball, for instance, it’s generally a good idea to bet the over on props for James Harden and Russell Westbrook when one of the two is ruled out of a game, and the same goes for Steph Curry and Klay Thompson, or other combinations of this nature.